 As stated before, turning on or off your Safe Mode may require for you to take in some cognizance of the space around you.
 Also, if you’re under 18, then Tumblr does not allow you to turn off the Safe Mode.
 That is, there is no means for you to find that option to exercise your control over it.

 Another fact to be aware of is that this setting feature of “Safe Mode” doesn’t “Sync” itself across all of your devices on which you’ve signed yourself in.
 This means that if you have turned off this feature on one device (let’s say your PC), then it doesn’t mean that the “Safe Mode” feature would be turned off on another device (let’s say it is your Android phone).
-You will be required to turn off the Safe Mode manually.
+You can manually turn off the safe mode.